sgclasher/agentblueprint/README.md

 **🗄️ Database Status**: All client profile data is now exclusively stored in Supabase, with all `localStorage` fallbacks and migration code removed.
 This provides a more secure, scalable, and centralized data architecture.

-**🤖 AI Integration Status**: ✅ **Foundation Complete with Admin Interface!** The AI integration features a centralized, provider-agnostic `aiService` (with OpenAI as the initial provider) and a comprehensive admin interface for multi-provider credential management.
-The production-grade `/admin` dashboard is built to support the latest AI models, with enterprise-level security, AES-256-GCM encrypted storage, and test-before-save functionality.
+**🤖 AI Integration Status**: ✅ **TIMELINE REGENERATION COMPLETE WITH GEMINI 2.5 PRO!** The AI integration features a centralized, provider-agnostic `aiService` with full implementations for OpenAI, **Google Gemini 2.5 Pro Preview**, and Anthropic Claude.
+The production-grade `/admin` dashboard supports the latest AI models with enterprise-level security, AES-256-GCM encrypted storage, and test-before-save functionality. **✅ Provider Selection UI**: Users can now dynamically select their preferred AI provider from a dropdown in the timeline interface. **✅ Auto-Default Configuration**: First provider of each type automatically becomes default for seamless setup. **✅ Timeline Generation**: Fully operational with 39-second fresh generation times and 1-second cache hits.
 Timeline generation uses a cache-first architecture with 80-90% cost reduction and cross-device persistence.
-The next step is to implement the Gemini and Claude providers to enable full multi-provider support.
+The next step is to expand enterprise AI provider support with the latest models from all major providers.

 **🧪 Testing Status**: Simple MVP testing approach with 9 passing smoke tests including Supabase mocking and AI integration error handling.
 All tests continue to pass with AI integration updates.
 See `MVP_TESTING_SUMMARY.md` for details.